Consensys/mythx-docs/docs/source/main/mythx-for-developers.rst

 * See the status of job using the UUID of a previously submitted analysis
 * Get the results of a previously finished analysis using the UUID
 * See a list of previously submitted analyses
-* Get the current versions of Mythril API and its core sub-modules
+* Get the current versions of MythX API and its core sub-modules
-* Get the OpenAPI specification
+* Get the `OpenAPI specification <https://api.mythx.io/v1/openapi/>`_

 To submit a job for use `analyses.sh` for analysis: